pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 Despite her irrepressible worries, she eventually accepted my new journey.
 She crafted reasonable explanations for her parents, who wished me the best.
 I spent my final days basking in their warmth, unaware of how deeply I would miss this second home.

 ---

+## Chapter VI - Renegades [Art] (raw)

+Ever since Mr. David diagnosed me, it was almost like my parents had a justifiable excuse to treat me like I was mad.
+Not that I wanted to accuse them of irrational prejudice.
+They worked as pathologists, after all.
+Identifying labels and acting accordingly was a part of their job.
+I knew it would happened.
+That's why I hated it when Mr. David talked to me.
+He might not necessarily be an awful therapist.
+But he gave my parents what they wanted; an excuse to mistreat me.

+I always wanted to run away from my home.
+I couldn't tolerate my dad's lame jokes.
+I couldn't tolerate how they acted like they were educated parents that knew how to parent a troubled child.
+Guys, you had a kind child that only meant to be good and you had to make it so weird.
+I found my escape when there was a magic tour in my neighborhood.

+"She's already living in a magical realm.
+Are you sure it's okay to take her to a magic show?" dad complained to mom, in a cowardly quiet tone, that he thought I couldn't hear.
+Mom explained it was just a show and I wasn't even that pathologically ill.
+Dad just never failed to insult me without a fair reason.
+I pretended to not hear them.
+When mom got dad's permission to take me to the magic show, I refused to go; I had another magic trick up my sleeve that they didn't expect.
+I told her I prefered reading in my bed.
+I did it to make dad feel bad but I didn't know I'd be the one to ultimately feel bad about it the rest of my life.
+On the last day of the magic show, I packed Homer's books and a couple of sets of clothes, and got out of the house through the window before dawn.
+I looked back to my room for the last time and then ran to the camps of the magic tour.

+I went to the market the other day as a part of my running errands.
+I noticed the shopkeeper at the flower shop was an old woman I never met before.
+She seemed really warm and sweet.
+I went on shopping the groceries and met him in the street with the other crew members.
+He was around my age.
+He looked different from everyone else.
+And the same luminous thread that was connected to Mr. David was connected to him.

+"Hey, are you with the crew?"
+I asked him because I couldn't help.

+He looked at me from head to toes.
+He nodded.

+"I'm Art.
+What's your name?"
+I introduced myself.

+"My name is Polis." he replied in English with a shy Germanic accent.
+Of course, the crew had foreigners.

+"How long has you been with the crew?"
+I asked in English.

+"Just a couple of months.
+Excuse me, why are you asking?"

+"If I want to join your crew, what do I need to do?"

+"You don't look like an orphan."

+He should've known I hated being judged.

+"What does it have anything to do with it?"

+"Well, you would need to have a talent that Kaspar find impressive.
+I believe you must have one.
+But it's a little complicated if you're not an orphan.
+This isn't a part-time job.
+You would have to train with us and join our tour."

+"That's exactly what I want to be a part of."

+"Will your parents be okay with it?"

+"It's my decision."

+"Art, it's not that simple.
+I'm an orphan myself.
+The crew visited my orphanage once.
+I impressed Kaspar with my chess skill.
+I still had to ask for the permission from the sister Cecelia.
+She was my guardian at the church."

+"Can you please arrange me a meeting with Kaspar?"

+"I think Kaspar is free right now."

+"Good," I said.
+I remembered something suddenly, "wait, can Kaspar understand Greek?"

+The boy shook his head.

+"But he can understand English, right?"

+He nodded.
+He arranged some sort of audition with Kaspar.
+He looked like a funny lean man with a mustache.
+I explained to him I was good at reading poems and singing songs.
+I sang my favorite Greek songs.
+He found my singing good enough to be in his crew.

+"What is your name, little girl?"
+Kaspar asked in English with a rough Germanic accent.

+"Acanthia.
+Acanthia Andriades," I gave myself a new name.
+That boy looked confused; you said your name was Art.
+I didn't think this through completely when I told him his name.
+I would have to explain it afterward.

+"So, who do you live with?"

+"I live with my elder."

+"Will they be okay with you joining the crew?
+It might take a year or more."

+"Yia-yia would love me to gain new experiences.
+I think she might have explored the world with a crew when she was young too."

+"Can I meet your Yia-yia?"

+"Sure, I'll ask her to meet you.
+Can you wait for 10 minutes?"

+He nodded.
+And then I went back to the flower shop.

+"Hello, Yia-yia.
+My name is Acanthia.
+Have you seen the magician crew in town?
+I just came from them.
+I'm an Athenian and this is my hometown.
+I was talking to the foreigner in the crew about Acanthus that my own name originated from, keep the buildings safe from evil spirits but he was skeptical about it.
+Yia-yia, you look like a wise lady that he would listen to.
+Can you help me explain them about Acanthus flower?"

+"Oh, little child, I couldn't speak a word in the foreigner's language."

+"It's okay, Yia-yia.
+I can translate it.
+I'm just not as good as explaining in detail myself."

+The old lady agreed to help me.
+She asked for her neighbor shopkeeper to keep a watch on her stall and followed me.

+"Yia-yia, you look like you know everything about flowers.
+How long have you been selling flowers here?"
+I tried to make a conversation with her walking.

+"Oh, my little grandchild, I restarted selling at the market just today.
+I left my hometown to live with my son.
+But he passed away last week.
+My daughter-in-law is a great lady but it was too sad for an old woman to be constantly reminded of her son's absence.
+So I came back to my hometown.
+I restarted what I did before he found his wife."

+I comforted her on the walk as much as I could.
+I felt bad I was taking advantage of a clueless old woman.
+I learned that her son left two daughters.

+When we reached the tents, I introduced her to Kaspar and he asked how I was related to her.
+I told him she had two granddaughters and I was the younger one.

+"Were the flower engraving in the columns of the building Acanthus?"
+I asked her.
+She nodded again and again passionately.
+She went on to explain the tales of Acanthus.
+Kaspar nodded politely as he had no idea what the old woman was saying.
+The little boy had some clue that I was tricking them but he kept it to himself.
+Kaspar was convinced in the end that my old grandma wanted me to join his crew.
+He went on to discuss my salary.
+I asked the old grandma how much flowers she sold today.
+All I had to do was to ask her about something related to flowers and she would speak with her heart.

+Kaspar requested a signed approval from the old grandma and some documents about my ID.
+I thanked her for her help because he was convinced now.
+I saw radiating happiness in her eyes.
+I told her I got some paperwork now so I would take her back to her shop.
+I bought a lot of Acanthus flowers from her instead of the groceries my mom wanted.
+She thanked me a lot.
+I told her to thank the foreigner instead.

+When I got home, I signed the approval letter myself in the handwriting of an old person.
+Then I edited my own national ID card.
+Since these foreigners weren't used to seeing a Greek ID every day, it didn't have to be perfect.
+I went back to Kaspar with these documents.
+I even took him to the old grandma's flower shop once to show him around my hometown.
+She was so genuinely happy to thank the foreigner that I felt bad tricking her.

+Anyway it was how I tricked the magician crew to take me in.
+Since it was a crew made up of European people touring around European countries, there was no difficulty with crossing borders.
+Of course, Greek law enforcement was looking for the missing child of Elena Selas and Dimitris Selas, named Aria Selas.
+How could they possibly know Aria Selas was transformed into Acanthia Andriades?